LucasBeneti/Address-Searcher/README.md

 # Address-Searcher

 It is my very first finished project, and the reason I did it is that I wanted to learn more about basic structuring and design of a full project.
 It is simple, but it's nice.
 What the project is for is basicly self explanatory by it's name.
-You can search for addresses of cryptowallets in different Blockchains, such as Bitcoin, Ethereum, Dash and Dogecoin, maybe soon of Litecoin also...And there's also a section where I try to explain in my best words what is a Blockchain and it's aspects that comes with it.
+You can search for addresses of cryptowallets in different Blockchains, such as Bitcoin, Ethereum, Dash and Dogecoin.
+And there's also a section where I try to explain in my best words what is a Blockchain and it's aspects that comes with it.

 ## Getting Started